elastic/integrations/packages/azure/docs/firewall_logs.md

 _string_
 The connection string required to communicate with Event Hubs, steps [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).

 A Blob Storage account is required in order to store/retrieve/update the offset or state of the eventhub messages.
-This means that after stopping the filebeat azure module it can start back up at the spot that it stopped processing messages.
+This means that after stopping the Azure logs package it can start back up at the spot that it stopped processing messages.

 `storage_account` :
 _string_